ShobaS/Daily-Log/log.md

 Day 99:
 Continued with the r and a for the component thing.
 Got some idea on how to make it work.
 Also having a thought on starting it in React.

+Day 100:
+Continued with React challenge in FCC. :)